 - Phone: 877-226-3921

-Phoenix Bat Company baseball bat making tours cost $10 and includes an engraved mini bat.
+Phoenix Bat Company baseball bat-making tours cost $10 and include an engraved mini bat.

 - Location: (Map It) 7801 Corporate Blvd., Ste.
 E in Plain City, Ohio